nsepe2/AirBnB/README.md

 **9. OS and Sys Modules:** For handling file paths and modifying the Python path.

 **10. Streamlit Cache:** For optimizing performance by caching fetched data.

+Algorithm Description
+1.)
+Loading Data
+  The data is first fetched via the fetch_data function, this retrieves the data from a Backblaze Bucket.
+Within app.py, the fetch_data function uses credentials (stored in streamlit secrets) to connect to backblaze via the B2 class in the utils folder.
+The file is retrieved from backblaze, and pandas are used to load it into a data frame.

+2.)
+Cleaning and Processing Data
+  In modeling_sentiment, the load_and_preprocess_data function removes rows with missing values.
+It also performs sentiment analysis on the text within the neighborhood_overview, host_neighborhood, and amenities columns, sentiment scores are then made into their own column.
+The other features (accommodates, bathrooms, bedrooms, beds, and price) are then prepped for modeling.
+The property type column is one-hot encoded so that the model can view property types as a binary indicator and not raw text.

+3.)
+Model Training and Loading
+  The train_and_save model function facilitates the model building process.
+This function will load the processed data and separate it into features (X) and the target (Y), which is review_scores_rating.
+This function will scale the features using standard scalar to ensure variables with different scales do not disproportionately affect the model.
+The model is then trained using a LinearRegression model on the scaled features to predict a user’s potential review_scores_rating.
+After the training, the model is then saved into model.pickle so that we can load a pre-trained and ready to use model into our app.

+  The app.py file, upon running, will invoke load_model from modeling_sentiment.py.
+The load_model function will do two things, one, check whether model.pickle exists and, two, load the stored model, scalar, and expected feature list into memory.

+4.)
+Predicting Review Scores
+  In the seller page, we will find the predictive functionality of our app.
+A potential AirBnB seller will input information about their potential listing into out app, these things include numeric features like accommodates, bathrooms, bedrooms, beds, and price.
+It will also include text descriptions of the neighborhood and amenities, there will also be a categorical entry for property type.
+Texts fields are passed through the SentimentIntensityAnalyzer again to produce new sentiment scores for the user’s inputs.
+These scores as well as all the other features are combined into a single data record and scaled before using it to predict.
+With the processed, scaled data the app calls the trained model’s predict method to calculate the estimated review score for the user.